 With an Eastern Bloc boycott in place to avenge America’s boycott of the Moscow Games, the 1984 Summer Olympics quickly became the most one-sided games in history.
 Any American who wasn’t tripped up by Zola Budd finished in the money in ’84.
-Hell, even the Cubs won that year!
+Even the Chicago Cubs won that year!
 It was a heartwarming scene for viewers everywhere, except in the countries that America beat or the ones that stayed at home, plotting to nuke us or something.

 The ridiculous training over, Cabot heads to Parmestan to compete in “The Game,” a yearly test of athletic prowess that is sort of like a medieval version of “Surviving the Game,” with guys on horseback shooting arrows at the contestants.
-Fortunately the course of “The Game” is beneficial to those who know the ways of Gymkata.
-Stuck down a dead-end alley, Thomas looks up and- voila!- sees a parallel bar, on which he swings.
+Fortunately those who know the ways of Gymkata are ready for the obstacles of “The Game.”
+Stuck in a dead-end alley, Thomas looks up and- voila!- there’s a parallel bar, on which to swing.
 (Apparently Parmestan’s assassins are too dumb to duck).
 Later, trapped in the town square of the village of the criminally insane (I’m not making this up), Thomas bumps into a pommel horse.
 Yes, a pommel horse.
 So, of course, he gets on the pommel horse and does a gymnastic routine, kicking the loonies away.
 He wins “The Game,” thus reaching his vague goal.

 Kurt Thomas’s career rebounded as soon as he retired from making movies.
 Good for him, and for us (though he has been seen on Chuck Norris’s infomercials).
 On the whole, this stinker may have been meant as entertainment, but it’s truly an action-adventure with a message, and that message is, stay the heck away from any movie that a Hollywood mogul dreamed up as a way to milk the Olympic Games.